GregSchiemer/SatGam/README.md

 **iPhone (iOS) Installation**

-Step 1 — Transfer the certificate to the iPhone
+1. Transfer the certificate to the iPhone
 Use one of the following methods:
 * AirDrop (recommended)
 * Email attachment
 * Host the file temporarily on the SatGam server and open it in Safari

-Step 2 — Install the profile
+2. Install the profile
-1. Open the .pem file on the iPhone
+- Open the .pem file on the iPhone
-2. You will see a message: “Profile Downloaded”
+- You will see a message: “Profile Downloaded”
-3. Open Settings
+- Open Settings
-4. Tap Profile Downloaded
+- Tap Profile Downloaded
-5. Tap Install
+- Tap Install
-6. Enter passcode if prompted
+- Enter passcode if prompted
-7. Tap Install again to confirm
+- Tap Install again to confirm

-Step 3 — Enable full trust (CRITICAL)
+3. Enable full trust (CRITICAL)
 This step is required on iOS.
-1. Go to: Settings → General → About → Certificate Trust Settings
+- Go to: Settings → General → About → Certificate Trust Settings
-2. Under Enable Full Trust for Root Certificates, find:
+- Under Enable Full Trust for Root Certificates, find:

 `	SatGam-rootCA`

 	(or similar name)

-3. Toggle it ON
+- Toggle it ON
-4. Confirm when prompted
+- Confirm when prompted

-Step 4 — Verify
+4. Verify
 Open Safari and test:

 `	https://192.168.1.10:8443/leader.html?wsPort=8444`